GB's Hodgkinson and Sawyers win European gold

 The clear favourite for gold at Atakoy Arena, the Briton quickly asserted herself at the front before storming away and raising a finger to the sky at the end of another perfectly executed race.

+"I hope to make him really proud and I know he will be up there watching, along with his wife at home who I know will be so proud of me as well."

+The Leigh athlete will now focus her attention on the outdoor season, with another shot at world gold beckoning this summer in Budapest after she came within eight hundredths of a second of American 20-year-old Athing Mu in Eugene.

-Those successes on the final day of competition took GB's medal tally to six, following Laura Muir's record fifth European Indoor Championship title on Saturday.
+Success for Hodgkinson and Sawyers on the final day of competition took Britain's medal tally to six, following Laura Muir's record fifth title on Saturday.

+Also at the four-day championships, Neil Gourley won men's 1500m silver, with bronzes for Daryll Neita (60m) and Melissa Courtney-Bryant (3,000m).

+Great Britain won 12 medals at the 2021 championships - more than any other nation - and finished third in the table in Istanbul.

 - Double BRIT Award-winner Ellie Goulding's live set: The star performs in Radio 2's Piano Room